Arthurdw/Website/src/posts/web32.md

 cover: /assets/images/posts/w32-cover.webp
 ---

-# The future of decentralisation and web3
+# The future of decentralization and web3

 Every year there is a conference called [Web32] in Belgium.
 This year _(2023)_
-it was in Antwerpen on september 27'th.
+it was in Antwerp on september 27'th.
 The conference attempts to provide peek insights and inspiration about the future of Web3 projects.

 As a students of HOWEST, we we able to get discounted tickets which were